stantona/stantona.github.com/source/_posts/2012-12-20-a-tale-of-two-object-models-javascript-and-ruby-part-2.markdown

 Javascript and Ruby provide a similar method for creating objects.
 They both require the interaction of other objects to create a new object, emphasizing how ubiquitous objects are in both languages.
-The important difference is that the type of objects and interactions involved is different in both langagues.
+The important difference is that the type of objects and interactions involved is different in both languages.
 Ruby uses objects inherited from `Class` to create new objects, whereas JS can either define literal objects, or invoke constructor functions (which are in turn objects themselves) to create new objects.

 Javascript allows the creation of new objects with shared behaviour via `Function.prototype`, the idea that new objects reference the prototype object of the constructor function, thus inheriting its behaviour.
 In Ruby, this is achieved through class objects and method definitions.
-In the next part we will take a look at method lookups and inheritance and see how it works in both languages.
+In the next part we will take a look at method look ups and inheritance and see how it works in both languages.